awsdocs/aws-single-sign-on-user-guide/doc_source/enable-mfa.md

 + **Disabled**

 **Note**
 You can configure AWS SSO to use a connected directory and decide to choose either the **Context\-aware** or **Always\-on** option\.
 In these cases, your users must sign in to the user portal using the down\-level logon name format \(DOMAIN\\UserName\)\.
-This restriction does not apply when you are using an AWS SSO directory\.
-With an AWS SSO directory, users can sign in using either their down\-level logon name format or their UPN logon name format \([UserName@Corp\.Example\.com](mailto:UserName@Corp.Example.com)\)\.
+This restriction does not apply when you are using an AWS SSO store\.
+With an AWS SSO store, users can sign in using either their down\-level logon name format or their UPN logon name format \([UserName@Corp\.Example\.com](mailto:UserName@Corp.Example.com)\)\.
 For general information about sign\-in formats, see [User Name Formats](https://docs.microsoft.com/en-us/windows/desktop/secauthn/user-name-formats) on the Microsoft documentation website\.

 ### Context\-Aware<a name="context-aware"></a>